esbulger/Audiovisual-Perceptual-Organization/README.md

     - P/A words/syllables | consistent pitches
     - Solution: use P/A words/syllables but absent pitches to create a new pair

 ## Experiment design (version 4) and the questions it answers
-Based on the provided template and the content of the "ARO_Abstract_Will.pdf" file, here's the markdown for Experiment design (version 4) and the questions it answers:

-## Experiment design (version 4) and the questions it answers

 ### S/D (Same/Different)